chodgesfigma/sds-mono/README.md

 Figma originally created a design system in react, leveraging code connect to map back to the design file in Figma.
 One North has turned this project into a monorepo built with Lerna x Stencil.
 We extracted these base components into web components using Stencil, and then generated target outputs in `React`, `Vue`, and `Angular`.
 These output targets are all featured within Code Connect, allowing developers and designers to bridge the gap across their design system, no matter the framework!

-In theory, a practical application of this will allow for a Company with a large scale design system, to bride the gap across multiple teams, working in multiple different frameworks.
+In theory, a practical application of this will allow for a Company with a large scale design system, to bridge the gap across multiple teams, working in multiple different frameworks.
 One source of truth, accessible for designers and developers alike!

 ## Structure: